Amourspirit/python_ooo_dev_tools/docs/odev/part2/chapter06.rst

 :py:class:`~.format.writer.style.Para` (imported as ``StylePara``) is used to access ``Subtitle`` style.
 :py:class:`~.format.writer.style.StyleParaKind` is an enum contain built in style values.

-:py:meth:`.Write.append_para` writes the string into the document as a paragraph and applies the style (the input line without the "Author: " substring).
+:py:meth:`.WriteTextCursor.append_para` writes the string into the document as a paragraph and applies the style (the input line without the "Author: " substring).

 .. _ch06_style_change: